(Cuban Style Shrimp in Tomato based Sauce)

 2 bay leaves

-Remove from heat and pour shrimp with sauce over a bed of white rice (serving 4 people) or serve with toasted bread as an appetizer (serving about 8-10 people, depending on number of shrimp per person and size of shrimp, etc), or follow the directions to create this as an appetizer with spinach and parmesan crisps.
+- Remove from heat and pour shrimp with sauce over a bed of white rice (serving 4 people) or serve with toasted bread as an appetizer (serving about 8-10 people, depending on number of shrimp per person and size of shrimp, etc).